 <aside> 🌍 This page is public.
 Read about our take on public when possible, private when necessary.

-<aside> 👐 Maintained ****by @Sven Efftinge and @Johannes Landgraf .
-Contribute to this page using our contributor flow.
+<aside> 👐 Maintained ****by @Johannes Landgraf and @Philipp Mägel.
+Contribute to this page following our contributor flow.

-Remove all friction from the developer experience to be always ready-to-code and make software engineering more collaborative, joyful, and secure.
+<aside> ⭐ Remove all friction from the developer experience to be always ready-to-code and making software engineering more collaborative, joyful, and secure.